straup/privatesquare/README.md

 etc. or to your followers or just "off the grid") but the important part is:
 They don't have to be.

-**Currently there is no export or even any historical views on your check-ins.
-It all just goes in to the database and there's no way to see it again without sticking your hands in there and getting dirty.**

 Meanwhile, [here's a blog post](http://nearfuturelaboratory.com/2012/01/22/privatesquare/).

 Installation